mercyoseni/mushrooms/README.md

 ## App Main functionalities:
 - From the data provided from UCI Machine Learning repository, mushroom has twenty-three(23) attributes.
-- Each attributes is also classified into its own sub attributes.
+- Each attributes is also classified into its own sub fields.
-- You can filter mushrooms based on the sub attributes then click on the `Apply Filter` button to view the results in tabular form.
+- You can filter mushrooms based on the sub fields then click on the `Apply Filter` button to view the results in tabular form.
-- Filter results is paginated; 25 rows per page.
+- You can search on all fields for a match with the search terms; search terms can be separated by commas.
-- You can `Reset` the filter(s) by clicking on the `Reset` button.
+- You can `Reset` the filter(s)/search by clicking on the `Reset` button.
+- Filter and Search results are paginated; 25 rows per page.

 | Mushroom class | Cap Shape | Cap Surface | Cap Color | Bruises | Odor | Gill Attachment |  Gill Spacing | Gill Size | Gill Color | Stalk Shape | Stalk Root | Stalk Surface Above Ring | Stalk Surface Below Ring | Stalk Color Above Ring | Stalk Color Below Ring | Veil Type | Veil Color | Ring Number | Ring Type | Spore Print Color | Population | Habitat |
 |--- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |